This Executive brief was generated using the AI Leadership Strategy tool.

 Bookmark this page or save the email link — you can return to it at any time.

-This brief was built by AI using public information and your responses.
-It is fast, structured, and opinionated — and it may be wrong.
-The scenarios are designed to force disagreement, not foreclose it.
-It is a starting point for strategic conversation — not a substitute for it.
+This brief is AI assisted.
+It was generated using public information and your responses.
+It is fast, structured, and opinionated — and it may be wrong about facts and direction.
+The scenarios are designed to force critical thinking — not replace it.
+Consider the brief a starting point for a strategic conversation — not a substitute for it.
 Push back on what doesn’t feel right.
 Argue about the axes.
 Challenge the focal question.
 That is exactly what this is for.

 Sofus Midtgaard